rob-mosher/collaborators-framework/README.md

 ---

-## What's Next?
+## Future Enhancements

 The `Collaborators` Framework is designed to grow and evolve alongside your projects.
 Here are some ideas to expand its use:

 - **Custom Roles**: Introduce new roles tailored to your project's unique needs.
-- **Integration with Tools**: Explore ways to integrate `COLLABORATORS.md` with your CI/CD pipeline or documentation workflows.
+- **Integration with Tools**: Develop GitHub Actions, linters, or CI/CD workflows to validate and enforce the framework.
+- **Templates for Adoption**: Create a "starter pack" with pre-built templates for `COLLABORATORS.md`, including examples for multilingual and advanced use cases.
-- **Community Engagement**: Share your implementation with the community to inspire others and refine the framework collectively.
+- **Community Engagement**: Build a gallery of real-world `COLLABORATORS.md` files to inspire others and demonstrate flexibility.
+- **Expanded Fields**: Introduce optional fields such as `Date` or `Version` to track contributions over time.

 ---